Guide to Amarone della Valpolicella DOCG and Valpolicella DOC wines

 How is Valpolicella Ripasso wine made?

 The method of winemaking for Ripasso has been in use in Valpolicella for a long time.
-It was perfected in the 1960s by the Masi winery (among others) and was officially registered as a new Valpolicella Ripasso DOC in 2010.
+It was perfected in the 1960s by the Masi winery (among others) and was officially registered as a new denomination Valpolicella Ripasso DOC in 2010.
+The key winemaking rules are shown on the diagram below.

 First, grapes are fermented as normal – typically in stainless steel tanks at a controlled temperature – to produce dry Valpolicella wine.